Before making a 20 percent mortgage down payment, read this

 In short, the more you need to get at the money, the less access you have to it.

-2. You’re at risk when home value drops
+2. You’re at risk if the home value drops

 A down payment protects the bank, not the home buyer.